THE CONCEPT OF DEMAND RESPONSIVE TRANSPORT

-The FLIPPER project is financed by Interreg IVC programme and started officially in September 2008.
-It addresses a key factor of eco-sustainable and competitive development and social cohesion of European areas and regions, through the investigation, experience exchange, good practices transferring and profitable co-operation on FTS, in relation to mobility in cities, rural areas and small towns.
+The FLIPPER project is financed by the Interreg IVC programme and started officially in September 2008.
+In relation to mobility in cities, rural areas and small towns, it addresses key factors of ecological sustainability, competitive development and social cohesion through the investigation, exchange of experience, good practices and profitable co-operation on FTS.
 By capitalising on real results, experiences and good practices gained in previous EU site applications and EU Projects, FLIPPER aims at establishing a Knowledge Transfer Network among different EU areas and authorities in the domain of FTS.
-Moreover the FLIPPER objective is to achieve capability-building, environmentally sustainable and innovative solutions in the Public Transport domain, by evaluating the viability and real impacts and by gathering the good practices identified at site level.
+Moreover, the FLIPPER objective is to achieve capability-building, environmentally sustainable and innovative solutions in the Public Transport domain, by evaluating the viability and real impacts of FTS and by gathering the good practices identified at site level.

 - Public Transport Authority of Bologna, Italy (project co-ordinator)

 - Mobility Authority of Florence Metropolitan Area, Italy

 - The Aristotle University of Thessaloniki – Transport Systems, Greece